inomuh/rfkon/source_codes/haskon/README.md

 ./test_runner *_test.so
 ```

-Then, install the library globally
+If nothing is wrong about the Casablanca, you can now install the library globally on your system
 ```
 sudo make install
 ```